guardian/frontend/README.md

 Getting started for new developers
 ----------------------------------
-Frontend Article is a Play Scala application.
+Frontend Article is a Play Framework 2 Scala application.

-To start the play development environment, run the provided `play` script in the sourcetree root.
-This performs a number of additional configuration tasks, downloading and configuring the Play Framework in the `dev` directory, and setting environment variables.
+To start the play development environment, run the provided `sbt011` script in the sourcetree root.
+This performs a number of additional configuration tasks, and starts the Play Framework console.

-This script will download the Play Framework(first time only) so be patient.

-The `play` script will start a standard Play Framework console.
 Use the `compile` command to compile the software, `run` to run the development application, and `test` to execute test suites.

 To use in Eclipse, use the already configured `eclipse` command from the [SBT Eclipse plugin][sbteclipse] project.
 This will create Eclipse project